sagemath/sagewiki_to_gh-2022-10-10/days12/statusreports/craigcitro.md

  * http://trac.sagemath.org/sage_trac/ticket/5026
  * http://trac.sagemath.org/sage_trac/ticket/5059 ... and learned a ton about pickling

+I also spent a bunch of time reviewing a few annoying and hard to review patches.
+That was about as much fun as it sounds.

 == Comments ==

  * Had a browser war with Martin, and defended Firefox's honor admirably
  * Learned about the awesomeness of having a quake console on my Mac (Visor!)
+ * Starting using queues.
+(Huzzah!)